OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </buy>
 ```

-If there is no control on the document's structure, the application could also process different well-formed messages with unintended consequences.
-The previous document could have contained additional tags to affect the behavior of the underlying application processing its contents:
+**If there is no control on the document's structure, the application could also process different well-formed messages with unintended consequences.
+The previous document could have contained additional tags to affect the behavior of the underlying application processing its contents**:

 ```xml
 <buy>